 Please see Important Safety Information, including important warning for risk of anaphylaxis, and accompanying full Prescribing Information and Medication Guide.

-Real Talk: Hear from adults with PKU taking PALYNZIQ about the process of lowering blood Phe levels.
+Real Talk: Hear from adults with PKU taking PALYNZIQ about the process of lowering Phe levels.

 For people like Leah, Kenneth, Sarah, and Kellen, lower Phe levels have changed many aspects of their lives.
 Watch each of their stories to learn more about how they have come to manage PKU with PALYNZIQ.

-See how PALYNZIQ helped Leah lower her blood Phe levels.
+See how PALYNZIQ helped Leah lower her Phe levels.

 Please see Important Safety Information, including important warning for risk of anaphylaxis, and accompanying full Prescribing Information and Medication Guide.